alexkarezin/jabref-wiki/Minutes.md

 - [ ] Cleanup [branches]( https://github.com/JabRef/jabref/branches )?
 - [ ] Prioritize, discuss, and close the mass of open issues
 - [ ] See ["Discussions for Leisure Time"](#discussions-for-leisure-time)

+## 2019-04-30
+- [X] GSoC
+- [X] Developer Meeting in Stuttgart (this time for real), ask Oliver for dates
+- [X] [LaTeX2Unicode](https://github.com/JabRef/jabref/pull/3781) Create a PR to get the JabRef behavior, else create a fork to get our tests green and move on.
+- [X] [JPMS](https://github.com/JabRef/jabref/pull/4230) Closed this PR, needs to be re-done.
+- [X] [Status of Swing Removal](https://github.com/JabRef/jabref/pull/4894) Define an Exception for the UndoManager, merge as fast as possible

 ## 2019-03-29